-He is currently working on a research project with his wife, Helen Kim, to understand how American Jews and Asian-Americans who are married to each other think about their racial, religious and ethnic identities.
-A description of the project can be found here.
+Noah Leavitt is a Research Associate in the Department.
+In this capacity he is working on a research project with his wife, Professor Helen Kim, to understand how American Jews and Asian-Americans who are married to each other think about their racial, religious and ethnic identities.
+Background about the project can be found here.